RemkoD/NavCumulativeUpdateDeployment/README.md

 Copyright © 2018 [4PS B.V.]

 ## License
-This project is licensed under the GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GPLv3 License - see the [LICENSE] file for details.

 ## Disclaimer
 This program is distributed "AS IS" in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of merchantability or fitness for a particular purpose.